 Joined First Interstate Wealth Management in March 2006.
 Originally from Livingston, Montana, his professional career began in 1997 with Sanford C. Bernstein & Co. in San Francisco.
 In 2000 he moved to Bank of America Securities as head of Business Development for an internal hedge fund and later became Senior Vice President of the bank’s Wealth Management Group for the Idaho market.
 Jim earned his bachelor's degree in Finance & Economics from Montana State University in 1997.

 Betty Andrikopoulos is an owner of Solitude Management, LLC, a Jackson-based firm focused on real estate investment management and marketing strategy consulting.
 She is an active Board Member in local non-profit organizations that enhance the community through cultural and socio-economic diversity.
-Betty has served on the Latino Resource Center Board of Directors since 2007 and is presently its Vice Chair.
+Betty has served on the Latino Resource Center Board of Directors since 2007.
 Betty served on the Board of Directors of the Jackson Hole Community Housing Trust from 2005-2009,where she was a member of the Executive Committee.

 Following school, Bruce worked in Denmark and in the District of Columbia area, then moved to Jackson, Wyoming in 1969.
 He opened his own office in 1971.
 Bruce has maintained a high level of involvement with the wide range of projects produced by this office.
 Bruce was recently made a Fellow in the American Institute of Architects.
 He just completed twelve years as a member of the State Board of Architects and Landscape Architects of which he was President five years and is the immediate past president of the Wyoming Chapter of the American Institute of Architects.